Degree Works FAQ

 I earned an Associate’s Degree before I came to Farmingdale State College.
 How does this appear on my worksheet?

-Everything on my worksheet is checked, but the degree progress bar only says that I’m 97% done.
+Everything on my worksheet is checked, but the degree progress bar is less than 100%.
 What’s wrong?

 I have submitted my Intent to Graduate Form to the Registrar's Office, where can I find information about commencement?